EngAhmedWaleed/He5o-Overhaul/README.md

 * Ruhr Valley: Now provides +1 Production to each Mine, Quarry, and Lumber Mill in your territory when the improvement is adjacent to a river.
 Instead of providing +20% Production in the city in which it is built, provides +2 Production for each specialty district in your cities.

 * Statue of Liberty: Global Loyalty never drops.

+* Stonehenge: Can purchase Missionaries with Faith in the city that builds it.

 * Sydney Opera House: +50% Tourism in all of your cities, and +10 Tourism in each Theater Square district with a Broadcast Center